The Perth Launch RSVP

 Lead Conversationalist: Pamela Watson

 Join us for a deep dive into the Agbekoya Uprising with published author Pamela Watson.
-With her profound connection to Nigeria and her status in the Australian literary community, Pamela will lead the review and conversation on the tax wars that shaped a nation.
+With her deep ties to Nigeria and Australia, Pamela will lead the dialogue on Moria’s trauma and the geopolitical “tax war” that fractured her world, drawing striking parallels to Australia’s own history of fiscal resistance.

 A Story Without Borders